fwehmeier/BuildingAI-project/README.md

 ## What next?

-Starting the journey to apply methods of AI to find out their suitability for solving the above mentioned problems  and reaching the corresponding goals.
+Starting the journey to apply different methods of AI to find out their suitability for solving the above mentioned problems  and reaching the corresponding goals.

 ## Acknowledgments